Scanning Speech and Multiple Sclerosis

 It's very noticeable

 We often talk about the invisible nature of many of our symptoms; this one certainly isn’t visible, but it’s very noticeable.
 The problem, again, is that few people realize this is a symptom of MS and can tend to think it’s some other issue.
 So I hope I can help raise some awareness about this and some of the other speech issues that those with MS may encounter.
-The best way to battle scanning speech, as well as other speech disorders, is to meet with a speech therapist.
+I think a good way to battle scanning speech, as well as other speech disorders, is to meet with a speech therapist.
 They can often work with you to help lessen the issue or come up with other coping strategies.